My Eclectic Bites

 • 2 cinnamon sticks

-• Vegetables and herbs such as baby bok choy, bean sprouts, green onion, jalapeno, lime wedges, Thai basil, mint, and cilantro (for serving)
+• Vegetables and herbs: baby bok choy, bean sprouts, green onion, jalapeño, lime wedges, Thai basil, mint, cilantro

 Instructions

-1. Add the water, bay leaves, daikon, and shiitake mushrooms to the pot.
-Bring it to boil.
+1. Make the broth base: Add water, bay leaves, daikon (or onion and carrot substitute), and dried shiitake mushrooms to a large pot.
+Bring to a boil.

-3. Once the broth comes to a boil, add the salt and reduce the heat to low, place a lid, and simmer for an hour.
+3. Simmer: Once the broth reaches a boil, add salt.
+Reduce the heat, cover, and simmer for 1 hour.

 Notes